reyniersbram/dotfiles/README.md

 # My dotfiles

 This is my dotfiles repo.
-I recently switched to Linux, so this is still a work in progress.

-Currently, I'm using Manjaro with GNOME, but I'm going to switch to Arch Linux with XMonad as my window manager.
+I use:
+- Distro: Arch Linux
+- Window Manager: XMonad + XMobar
+- Shell: Bash
+- Terminal Emulator: Kitty (coming from Alacritty)
+- Text Editor: NeoVim
+- File Manager: *currently none*

 Feel free to create an issue when you have comments, tips, questions...